omeka/omeka-s-enduser/docs/sites/site_pages.md

 **Constraints** allows you to set a maximum width and/or a minimum height for the block.

-**Padding** allows you to enter numbers (in pixels) for the top, left, right, and bottom padding inside the block.
-You may wish to utilize this when setting a background image or color on an HTML block filled with text; the background will extend to the full width of the block, while padding can be used to keep text from touching the edges.
+**Padding** allows you to enter numbers for the top, left, right, and bottom padding inside the block.
+The default (a number without any units) is in pixels; you can also enter `em`, `rem`, `cm`, `ct`, `%` values, etc. You may wish to utilize this when setting a background image or color on a block filled with text; the background will extend to the full width of the block, while padding can be used to keep text from touching the edges.

-**Background** allows you to select a background for the block: either a color ([using a hexadecimal or word value](https://www.w3schools.com/html/html_colors.asp){target=_blank}) or an image, from the assets available in the installation.
+**Background** allows you to select a background for the block: either a color ([using a hexadecimal, with a hashtag character (`#`), or word value](https://www.w3schools.com/html/html_colors.asp){target=_blank}) or an image, from the assets available in the installation.

 If you choose an image, the three dropdown menus below will be useful: